Investigation of the Fiber, Bulk and Surface properties of Meltblown and Electrospun Polymeric Fabri

 Technical paper focusing on the increasing penetration of nonwoven fabrics and products in automotive sound insulation applications.
 Discussion of properties, recyclability and renewable resources.
 Authors: S. Vasile and L. v.
 Langenhove.

-5. Manufacturing Nonwovens Using Recycled Fibers
+5. Nonwovens From PTT Staple Fibers

 Home New Listings Editor Pick Add a Listing Update a Listing Get Rated Upgrade a Listing Disclaimer